nasrin567/financial-fraud-detection/README.md

 This helps analyze the types of classification errors made by the model.

 ---
 ## ⚠️ Known Limitations

-This project is developed for educational and demonstration purposes.
-The following limitations should be considered when interpreting the results:

-- **Model Performance:** The selected Logistic Regression model achieved an F1-Score of **0.3823** and ROC-AUC of **0.4922** on the test dataset.
-The results indicate that the current model has limited predictive performance.
+- **Model Performance:** The selected Logistic Regression model achieved an F1-Score of **0.3823** and ROC-AUC of **0.4922**, indicating limited predictive performance.

-- **Synthetic Dataset:** The project uses a **synthetic financial transaction dataset**.
-Therefore, the dataset may not fully represent the complexity, patterns, and variability of real-world financial fraud.
+- **Synthetic Dataset:** The project uses synthetic data, which may not fully represent real-world financial fraud patterns.

-- **Generalization:** Model performance on this dataset may not generalize to real financial institutions or unseen real-world transaction patterns.
+- **Generalization:** Results may not generalize to real financial institutions or unseen transaction patterns.

-- **Class Imbalance:** Fraud detection datasets can contain significant differences between legitimate and fraudulent transactions.
-Additional imbalance-handling techniques may be required for a production-level system.

-- **Production Readiness:** This application is intended for educational and demonstration purposes and should not be used as a real-world financial fraud detection system without further validation, security testing, monitoring, and regulatory considerations.
+- **Production Readiness:** This application is for educational and demonstration purposes and is not production-ready.

-- **Model Explainability:** The current implementation does not provide advanced model explainability techniques such as SHAP or LIME.

-- **Real-Time Monitoring:** The application does not currently include continuous real-time fraud monitoring, model drift detection, or automated model retraining.
+- **Explainability & Monitoring:** Advanced explainability, real-time monitoring, model drift detection, and automated retraining are not currently implemented.

 ## 🖥️ Streamlit Application